huggingface/transformers/docs/source/en/llm_tutorial.md

 ```

-## Using your LLM
+## Generate text

-A language model trained on the [causal language modeling task](tasks/language_modeling) will take a sequence of text tokens as input, and returns the probability distribution for the next token.
-Here's what your LLM forward pass looks like:
+A language model trained for [causal language modeling](tasks/language_modeling) takes a sequence of text tokens as input and returns the probability distribution for the next token.

 <!-- [GIF 1 -- FWD PASS] -->
 <figure class="image table text-center m-0 w-full">